-Table 84.DisplayPort Maximum Resolution
+Table 79.
+DisplayPort Maximum Resolution

+Standard PS-Series Processor

-Standard H/U Type 3-Series Processor U Type4-Series Processor DP 8K60Hz compressed, 5K120Hz compressed 4K120/5K60 HDR Notes: 1. bpp - bit per pixel.
-2. Resolution support is subject to 3.
-High resolutions will consume tw , ,
+DP 8K60Hz compressed, 5K120Hz compressed

+Notes: 1. bpp - bit per pixel.

+Resolution support is subject to memory BW availability.

+3. High resolutions will consume two display pipes.

-24.3.5 High-Definition Multimedia Interface (HDMI)
+25.3.5 High-Definition Multimedia Interface (HDMI\)

-The High-Definition Multimedia Interface (HDMI) is provided for transmitting digital audio and video signals from DVD players, set-top boxes, and other audio-visual sources to television sets, projectors, and other video displays.
+The High-Definition Multimedia Interface (HDMI\) is provided for transmitting digital audio and video signals from DVD players, set-top boxes, and other audio-visual sources to television sets, projectors, and other video displays.
 It can carry high-quality multi-channel audio data and all standard and high-definition consumer electronics video formats.
 The HDMI display interface connecting the processor and display devices uses transition minimized differential signaling (TMDS) or Fixed Rate Link (FRL) to carry audiovisual information through the same HDMI cable.

-HDMI includes three separate communications channels: TMDS or FRL, DDC/GMBUS, and the optional CEC (consumer electronics control).
+HDMI\ includes three separate communications channels: TMDS or FRL, DDC/GMBUS, and the optional CEC (consumer electronics control).
 CEC is not supported on the processor.
-As shown in the following figure, the HDMI cable carries four differential pairs that make up the TMDS data and clock channels or FRL lanes.
+As shown in the following figure, the HDMI\ cable carries four differential pairs that make up the TMDS data and clock channels or FRL lanes.
 These channels are used to carry video, audio, and auxiliary data.
 In addition, HDMI carries a VESA DDC.
-The DDC/GMBUS is used by an HDMI Source to determine the capabilities and characteristics of the Sink.
+The DDC/GMBUS is used by an HDMI\ Source to determine the capabilities and characteristics of the Sink.